mnot/I-D/draft-nottingham-http-invalidation.md

 {{Section 4.4 of HTTP-CACHING}} defines invalidation as the side effect of a state-changing request on one or more stored responses in a HTTP cache.

 In practice, it has become common for caches to allow invalidation to be triggered through other mechanisms -- often, using a dedicated HTTP API.
-This is especially useful for caches that have a relationship with the origin server, as is the case for "reverse proxies" and content delivery networks.
+This is especially useful for caches that have a relationship with the origin server, as is the case for reverse proxies and content delivery networks.
 Invalidation APIs allow for more fine-grained control over caches in these situations.

 While many such APIs already exist, they are proprietary.
 That makes it difficult for third-party implementations (for example, content management systems) to take advantage of those facilities, because each integration needs to created and maintained, hindering interoperability.